gamesbook/pyprototypr/docs/basic_concepts.rst

 As the use of margins is common for most documents and drawings, *all* distances in **pyprototypr** are considered to be relative to the margin settings i.e. if the default page margin, for all edges of the the page in the previous example, was 2.5cm (1”) then to locate a point at those same distances would mean using an **x position** of 8cm and a **y position** of 12.3cm, as the margin size will effectively be added onto the supplied values for the position.

 The “command” concept
 ---------------------
+`↑ <pageIndex_>`_

 Instructions in **pyprototypr** are termed *commands*.
 These usually are written with an initial capital letter.
 They are effectively "imperative"